marcusburghardt/ansible-role-devsecops/README.md

 - Install useful tools, such as podman, vagrant, git, etc
 - Update existing container images
 - Prune outdated Vagrant images
+- Configure custom environment variables and aliases defined by the user
+  - The PATH variable can also be managed by this role

 To install this role:
 ```$ ansible-galaxy role install marcusburghardt.devsecops```